-We next test the relationship between U.S. exports of services in three informationbased sectors identified under the Electronic Balance of Payment Services (EBOPS) codes: computer services, information services, and research and development.
-Our data is taken from the UN COMTRADE database.
+We next tested the relationship between U.S. exports of services using data from the UN COMTRADE database.
+11 We examined three information-based sectors identified under the Electronic Balance of Payment Services (EBOPS) codes: computer services, information services, and research and development.
 There is a limited quantity of data, yet there is a clearly positive correlation between the openness found in a trading partner's copyright user rights and the value of services imported by that country from U.S. firms.
 Figure 2 shows the scatterplot illustrating the relationship before the addition of control variables.

-&lt;sup>12 The data is available at: https://comtrade.un.org/data/
+11 The data is available at: https://comtrade.un.org/data/

-We run three panel regressions test this relationship in the presence of control variables for market wealth and size, with fixed effects controlling for unobservable variation at the country and time.
+We run a panel regressions to test this relationship while controlling for market wealth, size, and unobservable variation over country and time.
+Due to the small sample sizes (i.e. - only 40 observations for the computer services industry), we combine the three into one dataset and establish panels at the country-industry level.
 Table 3 summarizes the results.
-Despite extremely small sample sizes, there is a positive significant relationship between openness and service exports in the R&D and computer service industries, and most of the control variables are positive and significant as expected.
-The coefficient on the openness coefficient in the information services industry is insignificant, which is unsurprising for a panel regression with 41 observations.
-Overall, the results imply that U.S. firms export more services to countries that have more open copyright limitations, and that the relationship is robust to the inclusion of controls.
+There is a positive significant relationship between openness and service exports and the control variables are positive and significant as expected.
+This implies that U.S. firms export more services to countries that have more open copyright limitations, a relationship which is robust to the inclusion of controls.